 Route Guide - iPhone / Android - Partners - Forum - Photos - Deals - What's New - School of Rock

-Greens Cliff is a beautiful wide granite cliff with outlying walls, located just south west of Sawyer Pond, in the heart of the White Mountain National Forest, east of the Kancamagus Pass.
-This impressive cliff can be seen easily from the Kancamagus Highway, but received few visits in the past due to stories of a fairly long approach and few known routes.
+Greens Cliff is a beautiful, semi-backwoods wide granite cliff with outlying walls, located just south west of Sawyer Pond, in the heart of the White Mountain National Forest, east of the Kancamagus Pass.
+This impressive cliff can be seen easily from the Kancamagus Highway, but received few visits in the past due to stories of an arduous approach and few known routes.
 This is changing though, as high quality routes have been recently put up and old classics rediscovered.
-The use of mountain bikes and a defined way in have shaved the approach times down so it is feasible to have a pleasant day trip. (edit- the way in from the north has been figured out - much faster and no bikes are used) Staying for the weekend will add the experience of sleeping under the huge protective overhang and waking to an incredible morning view away from the crowds, and give you time to scope the bountiful new route potential.
+A way in from the north has been recently figured out, making it much faster and no longer requiring mountain bikes.
+This new way in has also made it much more practical to get to the Northeastern crags, which offer quality, mostly long one pitch mixed protection routes, with an approach of only an hour.

 For the new routers, Greens offers the potential for outstanding lines up to 300 feet long.
 The rock appears to be mostly very high quality with sweeping aesthetic features including long cracks, corners, roofs, moderate and fierce slabs, flake systems, steep overhanging jamb cracks, granite pockets and maybe even a potential for a few overhanging sport climbs.
 For those looking to do established lines, there is now a collection of high quality routes from 5.7 to 5.13.